zhixingfeng/iGDA/README.md

 password: rbw4

 The run time of demo 1~3 is expected to be < 1 hour with 16 cores, but may vary depending on the specific machines and their working conditions.
+It takes about 20 hours to finish demo 4 with 32 cores due to its size.

 # Maintainer